Typicality of periodic optimization over an expanding circle map: Sturmian-like property and Supercritical values

-Recall $K(f,T)$ defined in \S~\ref{subsec:subact} by \eqref{eqn:setK} and denote $K(f)=K(f,T)$ for short from now on.
-Also recall that for each $f\in\mathcal{C}^1$, $T(K(f))=K(f)$, $K(f)$ contains the support of each maximizing measure of $f$, and $K(f)$ depends on $f$ in an upper semi-continuous manner. \begin{defn} We say that $f\in\mathcal{C}^1$ {\em has a (resp. no) supercritical value} if $K(f)$ has a (resp. no) $f$-supercritical value. \end{defn}
+Recall $K(f,T)$ defined in \eqref{eqn:setK}.
+We write $K(f)=K(f,T)$ for short hereafter.
+Also recall that by Proposition~\ref{prop:setK}, for each $f\in\mathcal{C}^1$, $T(K(f))=K(f)$, the maximizing measures of $(f,T)$ are exactly the $T$-invariant Borel probability measures supported on $K(f)$, and $K(f)$ depends on $f$ in an upper semi-continuous manner.
+We say that $f\in\mathcal{C}^1$ is {\em supercritical} if $K(f)$ has an $f$-supercritical value.